emacsfodder/emacs-icons-project/README.md

 # Contributing / Intension of this project

 I really offer this project up as a framework, I'd hope that people could come up with alternative designs, and I can improve the ease of including this into a build, that way you could pick from a range of icons, and be happy as larry.

+I've made this initially Mac specific, because that's what I use, and stereotypes suggest that mac users are more focussed on how things look.
+So please raise issues and post icon/logo ideas, I'm not averse to customizing the god-awful Emacs splash page either.

 ## How to use